Skip to main content

 • Be a permanent resident of Ohio

-• Be under the care of a BCMH-approved doctor (MD or DO)
+• Be under the care of a CMH-approved doctor (MD or DO)

 • Have a possible special health care need